LizzyonGit/sotis-lifecoach/README.md

 #### Tasks to achieve user stories

-- create informative sections with background information about Sotis and according to which philosophy he works, with an image from his work environment,
+- Create informative sections with background information about Sotis and according to which philosophy he works, with an image from his work environment.
-- create informative cards about the different sessions Sotis can offer the client and what these cost, how long they take and what they entail, with a suitable image, and a button to book them,
+- Create informative cards about the different sessions Sotis can offer the client and what these cost, how long they take and what they entail, with a suitable image, and a button to book them.
-- create a form where a client can choose a session and a date and time to book this session, along with filling in name, email, phone and a message,
+- Create a form where a client can choose a session and a date and time to book this session, along with filling in name, email, phone and a message.
-- create a testimonials section that contains a few reviews from other clients,
+- Create a testimonials section that contains a few reviews from other clients.
-- create a navbar with navigation to Home, About, Philosophy, Testimonials, What I offer and Book,
+- Create a nav bar with navigation to **Home**, **About**, **Philosophy**, **Testimonials**, **What I offer** and **Book**.
-- create a footer with contact information, address, social media links,
+- Create a footer with contact information, address, and social media links.
-- create a header on the Home page with a quote over a Hero image.
+- Create a header on the home page with a quote over a hero image.

 ### Design

 #### Wireframes

 Below are my initial wireframes per page for mobile, tablet and laptop screen sizes.
-I used Figma to create them.
+I used [Figma](https://www.figma.com/) to create them.

 <details>
     <summary>Page 1 - Home</summary>